 In order to gain the best marks possible in each subject, students must use language imaginatively and creatively while using information provided by others.
 You must write in varying forms while maintaining a consistent point of view, coherence and consistency.
 So the work that you do for the GCSE English Language Exam will actually help you succeed in other subjects too.

 English Revision & Exam Tips

-In this section we offer you some simple tips that will help you through this GCSE exam.
-You should be using sample papers all year long and as a result, these tips are applicable even now.
+In this section we offer you some simple tips that will help you through the GCSE exam.
+Use these tips for practice paper before the real exam so that you are thoroughly prepared.

 1. Manage your Time

 English language papers are tricky because you are expected to write a lot of material in a very short period of time.
 Calculate the amount of time needed for each question and work from there.
 Become familiar with timed exams by using a quiz tool that has a timed feature in it.Join GoConqr Now, It’s Free!